keboola/connection-docs/orchestrator/design/index.md

 *Note: The orchestrations `O8` to `O11` of course contain the entire colored pipeline, not just the writer.
 Now you can run the `Consistency Errors` configuration and its pipeline at any schedule, without affecting the rest of the project or causing unnecessary loads.
 Obviously, it's no good running it faster than hourly, because we can't get the source data faster.
-With this setup, you may now realize that it's tempting to run `Reporting Main` pipeline faster than on a daily schedule.*
+With this setup, you may now realize that it's tempting to run the `Reporting Main` pipeline faster than on a daily schedule.*

 If the nature of the data permits it (and your transformations can cope with it), it may be perfectly okay to see